All-rounder: A Flexible AI Accelerator with Diverse Data Format Support and Morphable Structure for Multi-DNN Processing: Evaluation

+where \(R\) and \(C\) represent row and column dimensions of the MAC array.
+For non-morphable architectures (e.g., TPU-like SA and the MAC array in~\cite{data_flow_mirror}), we used fixed values of \(R = C = 128\) in both bfloat16 and INT8 modes, and \(R = C = 256\) in FP8 and INT4 modes.
+In contrast, for the morphable MAC arrays (e.g., All-rounder and the MAC array in~\cite{sara}), we configured \(R, C \in \{64, 128\}\) in bfloat16 and INT8 modes, and \(R, C \in \{128, 256\}\) was used in FP8 and INT4 modes.

-\textbf{DNN benchmarks: }The hardware evaluation was performed on six real-world CNN models, i.e., AlexNet~\cite{alexnet}, VGG16~\cite{vggnet}, ResNet-18~\cite{resnet}, MobileNet V2~\cite{mobilenet_v2}, EfficientNet-B0~\cite{effcientnetv1}, ConvNeXt-S~\cite{convnext}, and two representative NLP models, i.e., Transformer~\cite{transformer} and BERT~\cite{bert}.
-For the CNN models, we exploited ImageNet-scale images~\cite{imagenet}, and as for the NLP models, we analyzed Transformer and BERT on WMT14~\cite{wmt14} and SQuADs~\cite{squad}, respectively.
-We select prior studies of~\cite{bfloat16} and~\cite{hybrid_fp8_training} which exploit the bfloat16 and hybrid FP8 format (i.e., FP8-A and FP8-B), respectively, to analyze the benchmarks on the training process.
-We conducted the evaluation on one training iteration with the batch size of 128 for the CNN models and 256 for the NLP models.
-We also report the evaluation result of the inference process for the integer formats (i.e., INT8 and INT4) based on the previous works of~\cite{4bit_inference, inference_8bit, inference_8bit_transformer}.
+\textbf{AI benchmarks:} The hardware evaluation was conducted on five real-world CNN models: VGG16~\cite{vggnet}, ResNet-18~\cite{resnet}, MobileNetV2~\cite{mobilenet_v2}, EfficientNet-B0~\cite{effcientnetv1}, and ConvNeXt-S~\cite{convnext}, as well as two representative large language models (LLMs): GPT-2 small~\cite{gpt2} and Llama-2 (7B)~\cite{llama2}.
+For the CNN models, we used ImageNet dataset~\cite{imagenet}, and the LLMs were evaluated on WikiText-2 dataset~\cite{wikitext}.
+We selected prior studies in~\cite{bfloat16} and~\cite{hybrid_fp8_training}, which utilize the bfloat16 and hybrid FP8 formats (i.e., FP8-A and FP8-B), respectively, to analyze the benchmarks during the training process.
+The evaluation was performed over a single training iteration with a batch size ($B$) of 128 for CNN models and 8 for LLMs.
+Also, we report the evaluation results for the inference process using integer formats (i.e., INT8 and INT4) based on previous works~\cite{int4_nvidia, inference_8bit_transformer}.

-\textbf{Area and power of All-rounder:} Fig.~\ref{fig:area_power_breakdown_all_rounder} shows the area breakdown of the all-rounder accelerator.
-The overall area of the accelerator is 113.29mm$^2$, and the proposed MAC array occupies 108.03mm$^2$.
-The bridge logics, which connect or split the subarrays or array blocks, occupy 3.71\% (i.e., 4.01mm$^2$) of the total area of the MAC array.
-Fig.~\ref{fig:area_power_breakdown_all_rounder}-(b) illustrates the power breakdown.
-For the MAC array, it shows power values consumed in each data format.
-The values are obtained by adjusting the toggle rate of control signals.
-The proposed MAC array consumes 1.70 $\sim$ 10.14W of power, and the bridge logics account for 10.73\% of the total power on average across the data formats.
+\textbf{Area and power analysis:} Fig.~\ref{fig:area_power_breakdown_all_rounder}-(a) and (b) present the area breakdowns of the All-rounder accelerator and the morphable MAC array, respectively.
+The total area of the accelerator is 113.29 mm$^2$, and the proposed MAC array occupies 108.03mm$^2$.
+The bridge logic circuits, which facilitate the connection or separation of subarrays or array blocks, account for 3.71\% (i.e., 4.01 mm$^2$) of the total area of the MAC array.
+Fig.~\ref{fig:area_power_breakdown_all_rounder}-(c) illustrates power breakdown of the All-rounder accelerator.
+Additionally, it reports the power consumed by the MAC array across different data formats (represented by yellow bars).
+The proposed MAC array consumes 1.70$\sim$10.14W of power, and the bridge logics account for 10.73\% of the total power on average across data formats.